Yes. We are a 501(c)(3) non-profit and donations made to GoodLife Programs & Activities or the Centennial Senior Center are tax deductible.

 No. We encourage people to carpool together or use the Concord buses.
 There is a bus stop located just before the State Prison that participants can use if they are able.
 It is a brief walk of about 10 minutes to the GoodLife center from the stop.

 Yes.
 We actually do two.
 We have an “e-blast” which goes out electronically once a week.
 You can sign up for this on our home page by clicking the newsletter box and entering your email address.
 We also do a quarterly newsletter (Winter, Spring, Summer and Fall) in print that can be picked up in the lobby of our Smokestack Center location.

 Yes.
 Click on Trips to see current offerings.
-We use several trip vendors to offer a wide array of day trips, overnights and even a few international trips!
+We use several trip vendors to offer a wide array of day trips and overnights.

-Yes.
-We do use volunteers for an array of different things from mailings to help setting up socials etc. All volunteers are required to complete a Criminal Background Check as well as a BEAS check before they can volunteer with us.
+Yes, we work with a small group of volunteers throughout the year.
+We use volunteers for an array of different things from mailings to help setting up socials etc. All volunteers are required to complete a Criminal Background Check as well as a BEAS check before they can volunteer with us.
 Please give us a call if you have any interest in volunteering, or to find out more about our current needs.

 There are four of us.
-Executive Director: Holly, Program Manager: Lori, Director of Development & Marketing: Susan, and Administrative Coordinator, Julia.
+Executive Director Holly, Program Manager Lori, Director of Development & Marketing Susan, and Administrative Coordinator, Katelyn.

 I’m looking for exercise classes, what do you have and how do I know what level of activity would be good for me?

 Exercise is important at any age and ability.
 You can find a description for each of our classes in the Classes section of the site.

 Or give us a call at 603-228-6630 and we can suggest a class for you!